 - Noise Pollution

 Human actions that cause pollution have a direct effect on ecosystems in the air, on land, and in water.
-Sometimes it’s easy to figure out where pollution comes from, but other times it’s hard to tell.
-There are numerous problems affecting human health that have been connected to pollution.
-Students should be able to look at an environmental problem with a critical eye and evaluate a given solution, pointing out its pros and cons.
+Sometimes, it's easy to figure out where pollution comes from, but other times, it's hard to tell.
+Numerous problems affecting human health have been connected to pollution.
+You should be able to look at an environmental problem with a critical eye and evaluate a given solution, pointing out its pros and cons.

 You will learn about the following topics: